Yubico/yubikit-android/oath/README.md

 Next, use the `OathApplication` to add, remove, list, and calculate credentials.

 The `OathApplication` implements the YKOATH protocol.
-Refer to the [YKOATH protocol specification](https://developers.yubico.com/OATH/YKOATH_Protocol.html) for the details.
+Refer to the [YKOATH protocol specification](https://developers.yubico.com/OATH/YKOATH_Protocol.html) for more details.

 In addition, the `OathApplication` provides an interface for setting/validating a password on credential storage, calculating all credentials and resetting the OATH application to its default state.
 For the complete list of methods look at the [`OathApplication` class documentation](src/main/java/com/yubico/yubikit/oath/OathApplication.java).